tomouchuu/mastodon-translate/readme.md

 ### What it does

-Upon clicking the ellipsis (...) you should see an option to translate toot, click this will translate the toot into english by default.
+Upon clicking the ellipsis (...) you should see an option to translate toot, click this and it will translate the toot via GoogleTranslate into english by default.
 To change this to your desired language, head to your mastodon preferences in settings and you should see an option for translate language.
 Select the language you'd like and then save changes, head back to the feed and refresh the page.